Customizing a Bot#

 return False

-3. Update the flow related to ask stock question to call the newly created block_word_present custom action and make a decision based on the action’s response.
+3. Update the flow related to user queried about stocks to call the newly created block_word_present custom action in the sample stock bot and make a decision based on the action’s response.

 if $should_block